Skip to main content

 {

-// A dynamic-index-field will be generated for each item in the Attributes list
+// A dynamic-index-field will be generated for each item in 'Attributes'

 // For each item, the field name will be the value of field 'PropName'